notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/deploying.md

   - Everything we’ll see in this course is supported
   - You can use “custom resources” for resources that are not supported

-### CloudFormation Stack Designer
+### CloudFormation + Infrastructure Composer

+- You can visualize the CloudFormation template using the Infrastructure Composer Service
 - Example: WordPress CloudFormation Stack
 - We can see all the resources
-- We can see the relations between the components
+- We can see the relations between the components and how they are linked together which is very handy when you want to understand your architecture diagrams

 ## AWS Cloud Development Kit (CDK)

 - Define your cloud infrastructure using a familiar language:
   - JavaScript/TypeScript, Python, Java, and .NET
 - The code is “compiled” into a CloudFormation template (JSON/YAML)
-- You can therefore deploy infrastructure and application runtime code together
+- **You can therefore deploy infrastructure and application runtime code together**
   - Great for Lambda functions
   - Great for Docker containers in ECS / EKS